 |USD (4 Pack)||$34.99|

-We've all played games where you command AI or send commands to team mates.
-In OBEY you are instead positioned to command your enemies (human opponents) - and to be commanded by them.
-Players are always free to obey/disobey, it is up to them to deal with the consequences of their actions in the game.
 OBEY is a unique multiplayer action game where winning means bribing and coercing your opponents into helping you win, and making themselves lose.
 To win, a player must make the most money by the end of the round.
-To make the most money, you have to take command of the giant robot by walking into a door at the base of the robot.
-The player in the robot can easily kill any player he sees trying to approach (IF he sees them).
-However, the game is dominated by the players who learn that it is not always in their interest to simply kill the approaching players but instead coerce opponents to do their bidding... and that's where the game gets interesting!
+To make money the fastest, you must control the Robo.
+This allows you to enforce your will by using deadly force, as long as you can find any misbehaving opponents hiding in the dark.
+However, experienced OBEY players know that it is not always in their interest to simply kill the approaching adversaries, but instead entice opponents to do their bidding... and that's where OBEY gets interesting!

 - Unique asymetrical multiplayer gameplay mechanics

 - Stealth Gameplay mechanics

 - A buffet of items to creatively influence or trick opponents

 - A complex world that allows for almost unlimited forms of deception

 - Emergent gameplay springs from player psychology and self interest

 - Really cool robot to control and explode bunnies with